ASISaga/GitHubAgent/Readme.md

 # GitHub Agent

 GitHub Agent is a smart assistant that can help you manage and automate various aspects of your projects hosted on GitHub.
-This agent will be used to automatically push agent generated code to github repository
+This agent will be used to automatically push agent generated code to the respective GitHub repository

 Here are some tasks a GitHub agent can handle: